ZiminYue/CosmosVision/DevLogs/Development.md

 - But verified the feasibility of remote testing via a video call.

 ### October 6
-- Found that adding some music could improve immersion during testing, downloaded a royalty-free "cosmos music" from Pixabay (https://pixabay.com/music/ambient-floating-in-space-full-soundtrack-272331/) and planned to make it play with the code (not via other player software)
+- Found that adding some music could improve immersion during testing, downloaded a royalty-free "cosmos" music from Pixabay (https://pixabay.com/music/ambient-floating-in-space-full-soundtrack-272331/) and planned to make it play with the code (not via other player software)